drawrowfly/tiktok-scraper/README.md

                        1000 mls = 1 s                               [default: 0]
   --number, -n         Number of posts to scrape.
 If you will set 0 then all
-                       posts will be scraped                        [default: 0] --since              Scrape no posts published before this date (timestamp).
-                       If set to 0 the filter is deactived          [default: 0] --proxy, -p          Set single proxy                            [default: ""] --proxy-file         Use proxies from a file.
+                       posts will be scraped                        [default: 0] --since              Scrape posts that are published after specified date (timestamp).
+The default value is 0 - scrape all posts [default: 0] --proxy, -p          Set single proxy                            [default: ""] --proxy-file         Use proxies from a file.
 Scraper will use random proxies from the file per each request.
-1 line 1 proxy.
-                                                                   [default: ""]
-  --download, -d       Download video posts to the folder with the name input
-                       [id]                           [boolean] [default: false] --asyncDownload, -a  Number of concurrent downloads               [default: 5] --hd                 Download video in HD.
+1 line 1 proxy. [default: ""] --download, -d       Download video posts to the folder with the name input [id]                           [boolean] [default: false] --useTestEndpoints   Use Tiktok test endpoints.
+When your requests are blocked by captcha you can try to use Tiktok test endpoints. [boolean] [default: false] --asyncDownload, -a  Number of concurrent downloads               [default: 5] --hd                 Download video in HD.
 Video size will be x5-x10 times larger and this will affect scraper execution speed.
 This option only works in combination with -w flag [boolean] [default: false] --zip, -z            ZIP all downloaded video posts [boolean] [default: false] --filepath           File path to save all output files.
-      [default: "/Users/karl.wint/Documents/projects/javascript/tiktok-scraper"]
+                          [default: "$(pwd)/tiktok-scraper"]
   --filetype, -t       Type of the output file where post information will be
                        saved. 'all' - save information about all posts to the` 'json' and 'csv'